Unix time: Alternatives

 Unix time is not the only standard for time that counts away from an epoch.
-The C# programming language's DateTime structure, the FILETIME type in Windows, and Azure Cosmos DB's GetCurrentTicks function store time as a count of 100-nanosecond intervals that have elapsed since 0:00 GMT on 1 January 1 AD, 1 January 1601, and 1 January 1970, which will not overflow until the years 29228, 30828, and 31197, respectively.
+The C# programming language's DateTime structure, the FILETIME type in Windows, and Azure Cosmos DB's GetCurrentTicksStatic function store time as a count of 100-nanosecond intervals that have elapsed since 0:00 GMT on 1 January 1 AD, 1 January 1601, and 1 January 1970, which will not overflow until the years 29228, 30828, and 31197, respectively.
 Windows epoch time is used to store timestamps for files and in protocols such as the Active Directory Time Service and Server Message Block.

 The Network Time Protocol used to coordinate time between computers uses an epoch of 1 January 1900, counted in an unsigned 32-bit integer for seconds and another unsigned 32-bit integer for fractional seconds, which rolls over every 2^{32} seconds (about once every 136 years).

-Many applications and programming languages provide methods for storing time with an explicit timezone.
+Many applications and programming languages provide methods for storing time with an explicit time zone.
 There are also a number of time format standards which exist to be readable by both humans and computers, such as ISO 8601.